Orthogonal-Research-Lab/reproducibility-4-everybody/working-day/resources.md

 Public releases can be found on the [Open Science Framework (OSF)](http://osf.io).

-Trello Board is located [here](https://trello.com/b/UWoKA4fv/mozilla-grant-working-group).
+Trello board is located [here](https://trello.com/reproducibility4everyone).